Learning From Mistakes: Consequences for Kids

 There are 2 types of consequences your child can learn from: natural and logical.

 - Natural consequences teach cause and effect and are the direct result of a child’s action.
 (Natural consequences should never put a child at risk for harm.)
 For example, if your child refuses to put on their coat, they get cold.
-If they loses their tablet, they don’t have a tablet.
+If they lose their tablet, they don’t have a tablet.

 Both types of consequences are important, and sometimes kids need to learn the hard way (on their own).